Davideva993/Chat-SDX/readme.md

 Requires one **temporarily secure external channel** (voice call, QR, meeting, another app etc.) just to exchange two secret words and start the session.
 The countdown and user verification systems are designed to prevent the chat from starting if any attempt at compromise is detected.
 The system prioritizes anonymity and only collects information necessary for operation, ensuring that sensitive data does not pass through the server in plain text.
 Not recommended for everyday use.
-Security should come before convenience.
+Security before convenience.

 Every message uses a **unique key** derived via Argon2id using:
 - a fresh random AES key (sent encrypted in the current message)